 At the start of each battle, significant historical content is offered including narrated army movements, an imitated journal entry from a participant, and battle instructions from an anonymous leader.
 Often, an inspiring speech from an officer sets the player off into the battle.

-Similar to Lord Rigor's heavenly guidance of the Reverend in the Call of Juarez on Very Hard Difficulty, Lord Rigor leads a brief bible service to bless the army's march towards greatness.
+Similar to Lord Rigor's heavenly guidance of the Reverend in the Call of Juarez on Very Hard Difficulty, a brief bible service is held and the army starts its march towards greatness.
 To begin, the Confederate perspective from the First Battle of Bull Run is presented.
 This battle is significantly more Difficult than the first Union battle and symbolizes the hardship that the South would face throughout the course of the American Civil War.

 This is, however, an enjoyable initial experience because the player feels like a standard soldier within the larger Confederate Army of Northern Virginia.
 Thrust into the heat of battle, death feels imminent from the outset.